Holmesfield: Amenities

-Holmesfield has a village hall, a riding school, and Victorian-built primary school A Thai restaurant closed in 2018.
-There are three pubs within the village (The Rutland Arms, The George and Dragon, and The Angel Inn) and a further two elsewhere within the parish (The Royal Oak at Millthorpe, and The Peacock and The Moorlands at Owler Bar).
+Holmesfield has a village hall, a riding school, and a Victorian-built primary school, called Peny Acres Primary School.
+A Thai restaurant that closed in 2018.
+There are three pubs within the village (The Rutland Arms, The George and Dragon, and The Angel Inn) and a further three elsewhere within the parish (The Royal Oak at Millthorpe, and The Peacock and The Moorlands at Owler Bar).
 The village no longer has a shop or post office.

-There is a regular farmers and artisan market held in the village usually on four dates throughout the year.
+There is a regular farmers’ and artisan market held in the village, usually on four dates throughout the year.
 The COVID-19 pandemic meant that no markets were held in 2020, but they recommenced in July 2021.
 The market is normally situated at the Angel Inn and St. Swithin's Church Hall.